jcolag/entropy-arbitrage/2020-02-24-bicker-live.md

 Also, in "honor" of a completely fake awareness holiday that I'd otherwise completely ignore---National Banana Bread Day (also yesterday)---I'd like to point out a quick discovery I landed on:  Banana bread is better when it's bread than when it's cake.

-That is, your typical banana bread is a [quickbread](https://en.wikipedia.org/wiki/Quick_bread), leavened with baking powder and usually containing eggs, milk, and sugar.
+That is, your typical banana bread is a {% wiki Quick_bread|quickbread|en %}, leavened with baking powder and usually containing eggs, milk, and sugar.
 In other words, it's a cake disguised as bread or a gigantic, rectangular muffin.
 It tastes fine (if usually too sweet), but is soft and tears/crumbles easily.

 This past week, though---unrelated to Banana Bread Day, I promise---I had some leftover bananas and decided to try something different.
 I made a half-batch of no-knead bread dough (1½c whole wheat flour, ½tsp salt, ¼tsp yeast, and ½c water) plus three over-ripe bananas, some crushed walnuts, and a tablespoon or so of sugar.
 I then let it rise eighteen hours and baked at 425ºF for forty minutes and got a *much* better banana bread out of the deal.
 It's less sweet, which I prefer (and can be changed significantly by...y'know, adding more sugar, if you prefer) and it's physically strong enough to not crumble when spreading butter or peanut butter on a slice.